The developments in version 3.4 of FizziQ are as follows:

 Addition of the Colorimetry module (colors, spectrum and absorbance):

 FizziQ uses the photographic detector present in smartphones to calculate various parameters that characterize the color reflected or transmitted by objects in the field of the camera.

 The Color screen gives you a lot of information about the color of the center of the image: a sample of the color perceived by the sensor and its common name, the spectrum in% of the maximum value of the components red, green and blue that make up that color, the tint on the HSV scale, and the intensity of that tint.

 The color spectrum gives the composition of the red, green and blue components of the camera's Bayer filter.
-This filter allows wavelengths around the 460 nm (blue), 550 nm (green) and 640 nm (red) wavelengths to pass.
+This filter allows wavelengths to pass around the 460 nm (blue), 550 nm (green) and 640 nm (red) wavelengths.

 Absorbance measures the decimal logarithm of the ratio between the reference light intensity determined during calibration and the transmitted light intensity.

 Colorimetric measurements are updated at a frequency greater than 10 Hz, available on iOS and Android.